WHO WE ARE

 The chief executive of the Marianopolis Student Union, the President oversees the activities of Congress and ensures that Congress upholds its core values of transparency, community, and accountability.
 The primary spokesperson and representative of the MSU, the President also acts as a Director on the Board of Governors of the College.

-Officially known as the Vice President of Administrative Affairs, the VP serves as the primary liaison between Congress and the MSU’s student clubs.
+The Vice President serves as the primary liaison between Congress and the MSU’s student clubs.
 Working with Club Executives, she is tasked with maintaining an enriching and engaging student life for all students of the College.
 Acting as the Interim President when the President is unable to fulfill his duties, the Vice President is also granted a seat as Director on the Board of Governors of the College.

 The Vice President of Finance is responsible for overseeing the financial operations of all MSU Clubs.
 As Chair of the College’s Finance Committee, the Vice President of Finance is also tasked with, among other things, managing the budget of the MSU, filing all budget requests, and presenting accurate financial reports to members of Congress.